 Be a caregiver.

 Remember, intimacy is a single-tasking exercise, not a multitasking coincidence.
-So, deliberately bring yourself into the conversation for a greater level of intimacy.
+So, deliberately bring yourself into the conversation for a greater level that will deepen intimacy.

 Do away with distractions.